The Biggest Christmas Toy Crazes In History

 Based on the Japanese game of Menko, pogs proved to be an unexpected hit of the '90s.
 With pieces no larger than the size of a milk bottle cap, this game would involve trying to flip an opponent's pog for keeps.
 Playing pogs became a popular activity during recess on school playgrounds as players tried to collect as many pogs as possible to build their own formidable collection.
 At the same time, pogmania spread over the world as brands released their own specially themed pogs featuring a host of well-known characters and mainstream franchises.

-As reported by CBC, over 6 million packages of pogs were sold in Canada in the month leading up to Christmas 1994.
-The craze even led to Canada Games predicting over $100 million in sales over the next year.
+Over 6 million packages of pogs were sold in Canada in the month leading up to Christmas 1994.
+The craze even led to the manufacturer, Canada Games, predicting over $100 million in sales over the next year.

-Unfortunately, the playground excitement caught the eyes of teachers, who viewed it as a form of gambling and witnessed disputes between children, as per Mental Floss.
+Unfortunately, the playground excitement caught the eyes of teachers, who viewed it as a form of gambling and witnessed disputes between children.
 This resulted in many schools around the world banning the game altogether.
 However, it soon fizzled out in popularity on its own, going on to be remembered as one of the strangest obsessions of the 1990s.

 Power Rangers (1994)